Powerful Software Tools for Finding B2B Sales Leads

 How do website visitor identification and tracking tools work?

 Website visitor tracking tools work by matching a visitor’s IP address to an actual company name and location.
-They keep a history of these visits over time, building up a visitor profile that can be used by B2B salespeople for prospect outreach and follow-up.
+They keep a history of these visits over time, building up a visitor profile that can be used by B2B salespeople for prospect outreach.